andreasg/andreasg.github.io/_posts/2014-01-20-declarative-game-programming.markdown

 accumList = hold . accumE (flip (:)) []
 ```

-We can now eaily define our celiing and floor
+We can now easily define our ceiling and floor

 ```haskell
 ceiling :: Wire' a [Rect]